-An introduction to 16mm film techniques, students will shoot and edit analog 16mm film, as well as digital transfers of film to video.
-Through readings, avant-garde screenings, experiments and hands-on workshops students will learn about cinematography and the photochemical process.
-Taking advantage of the special tactile, tangible nature of analog film, material properties will also be explored- direct tactile methods such as paint/scratch on film and laser etching.
-All films will be dialogue free- adding sound through double-system recording and performance will be explored.
+An introduction to 16mm film techniques, students will shoot, process and edit analog 16mm film, as well as digitally transfer film to video.
+Through screenings, experiments and hands-on workshops students will learn about cinematography and the photochemical process.
+Taking advantage of the special tactile, tangible nature of the analog film, material properties will be explored- direct tactile methods such as paint/scratch on film and laser etching.
+All films will be dialogue-free- adding sound through double-system recording and performance will be explored.

 Delivery Method: Fully in-person